 HB2459 HD2, requires any dentist who prescribes or administers general anesthesia, intravenous-conscious sedation, or conscious sedation to obtain the necessary authorizations issued by the Board of Dental Examiners.
 Requires site certification for locations where specified anesthesia is prescribed or administered.

 HB1812 HD1, requires additional detail and updating for annual reports to the Legislature of police misconduct; requires retention of disciplinary records for at least 18 months after reporting; permits disclosure under the Freedom of Information Act of misconduct by a police officer that results in a suspension.

 HB2573 HD1, designates the ukulele as the official musical string instrument of the State.

 HIGHLIGHTS OF BILLS PREVIOUSLY PASSED BY THE HOUSE

-In addition, House members previously passed more than 200 bills, including HB1671 HD1 removes the $93 million cap on the Transient Accommodations Tax (TAT) allocation to the counties and, instead, establishes the distribution of these revenues as a percentage of the TAT collected.
+In addition, House members previously passed more than 200 bills, including HB1671 HD1, which removes the $93 million cap on the Transient Accommodations Tax (TAT) allocation to the counties and, instead, establishes the distribution of these revenues as a percentage of the TAT collected.

-As part of the joint Senate-House majority package, the House also previously passed HB1713 provides financial support to healthy aging programs and services, and requires the Executive Office on Aging to conduct a public education and awareness campaign on long-term care;
+As part of the joint Senate-House majority package, the House also previously passed HB1713, which provides financial support to healthy aging programs and services, and requires the Executive Office on Aging to conduct a public education and awareness campaign on long-term care;

-HB1715 HD1appropriates funds for educational outreach targeted to protect seniors from financial fraud; and HB1714 HD1 addresses climate changes by tasking the Interagency Climate Adaptation Committee under the Department of Land and Natural Resources (DLNR) with creating sea level rise vulnerability and adaptation reports.
+HB1715 HD1 which appropriates funds for educational outreach targeted to protect seniors from financial fraud; and HB1714 HD1, which addresses climate changes by tasking the Interagency Climate Adaptation Committee under the Department of Land and Natural Resources (DLNR) with creating sea level rise vulnerability and adaptation reports.